Frequently asked questions

 How do I squeeze out more performance?

-The biggest bottleneck in Sandhole is SSH message encryption and decryption.
-If both client and server support hardware instructions for AES (i.e. most x64 processors), you should prefer the AES-GCM cypher by passing the -c aes256-gcm@openssh.com
+If both client and server support hardware instructions for AES (i.e. most x64 processors), you should prefer the AES-GCM cipher by passing the -c aes256-gcm@openssh.com

-should be the faster cypher out of the two options.
+might be the faster cipher out of the two options.

 How do I disable HTTP/TCP/aliasing?